The 9 best Diptyque perfumes to invest in, whether you prefer sweet and floral or spicy and woody

 - Whether it felt particularly suited to one season, or year-round wear

-When comparing fragrances from different brands we would usually take packaging into account, but of course, the best Diptyque perfumes are all housed in beautifully illustrated oval bottles.
+When comparing fragrances from different brands, we would usually take packaging into account, but of course, the best Diptyque perfumes are all housed in beautifully illustrated oval bottles.
 This deserves some recognition, as it definitely contributes to the luxurious feel of the brand and adds to each fragrance's uniqueness.

-How to choose the best Diptyque perfumes
+How to choose the best Diptyque perfume for you

 Fragrance is arguably the most subjective of all beauty purchases, but we can give you a few starting points to help you find the best Diptyque perfume for you, along with our in-depth reviews above.